Vicente Moreno: Coaching career

 On 5 December 2011, Moreno replaced Juan Merino at the helm of Xerez.
-He managed to lead the team to the 14th position, ten points above the relegation zone in division two.
+He managed to lead the team to the 14th position, ten points above the relegation zone in the second tier.

-Moreno was appointed Gimnàstic de Tarragona manager on 4 November 2013, taking over for the fired Santi Castillejo at the third tier side.
+Moreno was appointed Gimnàstic de Tarragona manager on 4 November 2013, taking over from the fired Santi Castillejo at the third-division side.
 On 22 June 2015, after winning promotion, he renewed his contract for a further year.

-On 13 June 2016, after finishing third in the regular season and only missing out another promotion in the play-offs, Moreno extended his link until 2018.
+On 13 June 2016, having finished third in the regular season and only missing out on another promotion in the play-offs, Moreno extended his link until 2018.
 He announced he was stepping down on 24 December, however, and the club accepted it three days later.

 Moreno was presented as manager of RCD Mallorca in the third division on 20 June 2017.
 He achieved two consecutive promotions in his first two years, both in the play-offs, followed by an instant relegation in the 2019–20 campaign.

 Moreno subsequently left the Visit Mallorca Stadium, and joined fellow relegated side RCD Espanyol on a three-year contract in August 2020.
 They achieved promotion at the first attempt, as champions.

-On 28 July 2022, Moreno was appointed at Saudi Professional League club Al Shabab FC on a one-year deal.
+On 28 July 2022, Moreno was appointed at Saudi Pro League club Al Shabab FC on a one-year deal.
+He returned to Spain in June 2023, signing with top-flight UD Almería but being dismissed on 29 September after no wins in seven matches.

+On 27 May 2024, Moreno joined CA Osasuna of the main division, with the one-year contract being effective as of 1 July.
+On 14 May 2025, with the team in a comfortable mid-table position, he announced he would leave at the end of the season.

+Moreno became head coach of Qatar Stars League's Al-Wakrah SC on 29 June 2025, signing a two-year deal.